tsonika/cancer-manuals/docs/modules/metagenomics-module-fda/fda.md

 Click on the ‘Show chart’ icon and choose ‘Stacked Bar Chart’.
 This should give you a bar chart, showing the abundance reads for taxonomic lineages across all of the sampling sites.

+!!! note "Question 21:"
-**Question 21:** Are the number of classified 16S reads roughly equivalent across all of the different sampling sites?
+    Are the number of classified 16S reads roughly equivalent across all of the different sampling sites?

+!!! note "Question 22:"
-**Question 22:** Which run appears particularly enriched in Polaribacter?
+    Which run appears particularly enriched in Polaribacter?

 You can change between abundance counts and relative abundance using the Options drop menu and choosing % Percentage Scale or Linear Scale.

 Change the chart view to ‘Bubble Chart’.
 This visualisation can be useful when comparing a large number of samples.

+!!! note "Question 23:"
-**Question 23:** Do any samples contain taxa not found in other samples?
+    Do any samples contain taxa not found in other samples?

 Take a look at the Schlegelella genus.

+!!! note "Question 24:"
-**Question 24:** Can you discern any patterns in the geographical distribution of certain species (for example, the cluster of samples enriched for the lactobacillus genus compared to other samples)?
+    Can you discern any patterns in the geographical distribution of certain species (for example, the cluster of samples enriched for the lactobacillus genus compared to other samples)?

 We are now going to take a look at which other datasets in EBI Metagenomics that lactobacilli are found in.
 Point your browser at https://www.ebi.ac.uk/metagenomics/search/